 The Financial Aid Office measures SAP at the end of each academic semester (Fall, Spring, Summer).
-If the student meets the SAP Policy Criteria, they are eligible to receive federal student aid funds in the following semester of enrollment.
-If the student does not meet the SAP Policy, one of the following SAP Status designations will be assigned to the student.
+If the student meets the SAP Policy Criteria, they are eligible to receive federal student aid

 Financial Aid Warning

 If after the end of an academic semester a student's SAP status fails to meet any or all SAP conditions, the student will enter Financial Aid Warning status for their next semester of enrollment.
 The student will be notified of this status via electronic communication from the Financial Aid Office.
 The student will continue to be eligible to receive federal student aid funds while in Financial Aid Warning status.